-- For the first hour of operation: Run the engine at varying speeds up to 2000 r/min or approximately half throttle. - 2.
-For the second hour of operation: Increase engine speed as much as necessary to put the boat on plane (but avoid full-throttle operation), then back off on the throttle while keeping the boat at a planing speed. - Remaining 8 hours: Run the engine at any speed.
-However, avoid operating at full throttle for more than 5 minutes at a time. - After the first 10 hours: Operate the engine normally.
+2. For the 2nd hour of operation: Increase the engine speed unforced to the control of t Increase the engine speed until the boat is on plane (but avoid full-throttle operation), and then back off on the throttle while keeping the boat at a planing speed. - 3.
+For the remaining 8 hours of operation: Operate the engine at any speed.
+However, avoid operating at full throttle for more than 5 minutes at a time. - 4.
+After the 1st 10 hours of operation: Operate the engine normally.